- Home

 Pregnancy

 The egg travels from the ovary into the fallopian tube.
-Here it can be fertilised by a sperm, which is ejaculated from the penis into the vagina during sexual intercourse.
-If the egg is fertilised, it will implant itself into the lining of the uterus and grow into a baby.
+Here it can be fertilised by a sperm.
+Once the egg is fertilised, it implants itself into the lining of the uterus and grows into a baby.
 After the egg is fertilised by the sperm, it’s called an embryo.

 Menopause

-As females get older, the number of eggs in the ovaries drop and the ovaries produce less oestrogen and progesterone.
-When the egg numbers and the levels of these hormones fall low enough, periods will stop.
+As females get older, hormone levels fall to a level where the ovaries stop releasing eggs and periods stop.
 This is known as menopause.
-This is the natural end of the female reproductive years and it usually happens around the age of 45–55.
+This is the natural end of the female reproductive years and it usually happens between the ages of 45 and 55.

 Factors that affect fertility